ramana-chavakula/micro-services-play-ground/docs/grafana.md

 ## Observations

-* Initially while testing the OOM restart, I have observed that the POD is getting restarted even before it reaches the memory limit beacuse of the readiness probe that I have added initially for the performance-test deployment.
+* Initially while testing the OOM restart, I have observed that the POD is getting restarted even before it reaches the memory limit beacuse of the liveness probe that I have added initially for the performance-test deployment.